exciteproject/EXannotator/README.md

+#Annotator tools Introduction
-## Annotator Tool One: Reference String Extraction
+## Annotator Tool No1: Reference String Extraction
 ### General
 The goal of this Annotator Tool is **"Reference String Extraction"**.
 It means that the **Assessors** are able to select reference strings from text file and